sans-ui-org/sans-ui/src/routes/(section)/components/button/+page.md

 ## Animation

-Buttons has `animation` prop to control the Button's background color transition animation.(Ripple effect can't be disabled by this prop.
-Please refer to <Link href="#rippled">rippled property</Link>.)
+Control the background color transition animation with the `animation` prop.
+Note that this does not affect the ripple effect, which must be controlled separately via <Link href="#rippled">the rippled property</Link>.

 <Button animation={false}>Button</Button>